DerekCorazon/INTERSWITCHData/README.md

 # INTERSWITCHData
 _Database file
 the data base file has been saved as an sql query file which you can execute to build the database.
-_DataBase Created Using Microsoft SQL .
+_DataBase Created Using Microsoft SQL. fILE NAME IS InterSwitchData1.0